 Best Hotels with Spa in Barcelona for Families (2026)

 Barcelona spa hotels for families start at 327 EUR/night and go up to 586 EUR for five-star luxury.
 There is no budget option here.
 Every spa hotel in Barcelona is at least four stars, and that is the honest truth: if you want a hammam, steam room, or proper sauna in this city, you are paying premium rates.
 What you get in return is real downtime.
 Five hotels across the Gothic Quarter, Eixample, and La Rambla offer full spa centres with treatments that actually help after a day of dragging kids through the Barri Gòtic.
 The Catalonia Magdalenes has a jacuzzi and steam room five minutes from the Cathedral.
 Hotel 1898 sits on La Rambla with a Moorish hammam in the basement.
+If swimming matters more than treatments, check our indoor pool hotels in Barcelona for year-round options.
 If you have already browsed our pool hotels in Barcelona, think of this as the upgrade for parents who need more than chlorine and sunshine.

 Metro L3 and L4 cover every spa hotel on this list.
 From Passeig de Gràcia station you reach Seventy Barcelona and The One in 5 minutes on foot.
 The Gothic Quarter hotels (Magdalenes, 1898) are walkable from Jaume I metro.
 Skip taxis unless you are hauling luggage.
 For groceries, Mercadona on Carrer de Pau Claris is open until 21:30 and has everything for picnic lunches at Parc de la Ciutadella, which is free and has a boating lake the kids will not want to leave.
 Strollers handle the Eixample grid fine, but the Gothic Quarter cobblestones are rough.
 Barceloneta beach is 20 minutes on foot from most of these hotels.